Kregel Windmill Factory

 The Strategy

-In order to comply with fire code requirements, a meeting a site with the State Fire Marshall's Plan Examiner, the Deputy Fire Marshall who serves this area, and the City's Building Inspector convened to negotiate an appropriate solution.
+In order to comply with fire code, a meeting on site with the State Fire Marshal’s Plans Examiner, the Deputy Fire Marshal who serves the area, and the City’s Building Inspector convened to negotiate an appropriate solution.
 The consensus was to limit the maximum occupancy within the factory to 42.
-The code requirements are much less stringent for occupancy under 50.

 Notes: